 As per basic idea of gravity model, distance to trade partner county of Nepal is highly significant implying that higher the distance lower the trade.
 The distance can be proxy to transportation cost and cultural differences.
 The positive relation of economic freedom of trade partner country to export as well as import implies that comparatively Nepal is involved in trade with economically free countries than otherwise.
-The trade deficit of Nepal increases if real GDP of trade partner country increases.
+The trade balance of Nepal is getting worse if real GDP of trade partner country increases.
 It is because increase of import in volume is higher than the export as economy of partner countries grows.
-The country specific fixed effect analysis shows that time invariant factors are also significant in determining the trade balance of Nepal.
+The country specific fixed effect analysis shows that time invariant factors are also significant to determine the trade balance of Nepal.